-At this point, we already can figure out where the name comes from and why they are needed.
+At this point, we already can figure out where the name comes from and why you need them.
 I can assume you already know about the increased demands of IP addresses and therefore the need for more available IPs.
 Residential IPv6 proxies are using IPv6 addresses and are fantastic at hiding your IP.
 Also, residential IPv6 proxies are offering better peer-to-peer connectivity, higher speed, and better security.

 North America has already depleted the IPv4 addresses.
 Many companies have unused domains and some users have multiple domains.
 If you want to buy now a .com domain, you must use the IPv6 standard for your network.

-The IPv6 standard is already quite wide-spread and this is not something new for servers’ admins.
+The IPv6 standard is already quite widespread and this is not something new for servers’ admins.
 Facebook would not have worked now if it had not migrated to the IPv6 standard.
-However, some expertise is needed for those who want to move to the new standard, because the implementation and transition from one standard to another requires some technical “know-how” when it comes to programming.
+However, you need some expertise if you want to move to the new standard because the implementation and transition from one standard to another requires some technical “know-how” when it comes to programming.

 What is for certain?
 You may find yourself in need of residential IPv6 proxies sooner than later.
 A residential IPv6 proxy will be a bridge between you and IPv6 internet.
 So you can access both IPv4 and IPv6 websites through a fast, reliable, and anonymous residential proxy.
 Now many proxy providers are offering a money-back guarantee for a limited time.
 So you can check residential IPv6 proxies through a reputable proxy provider and try it out to see if it fits your needs.